Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Results

 We display the spatial variation of the fluctuation in Fig.~\ref{fig1a} at different times for a non-expanding background.
-We substitute eq.~\ref{eq22a} in eq.~\ref{fluc1} with $\Psi_{in}$ as a Gaussian in space at the initial time and evaluate the evolution of the fluctuation.
-For the sake of illustration we take $T=400$ MeV resulting in $\tau\sim 0.98$ fm/c.
+We substitute Eq.~\ref{eq22a} in Eq.~\ref{fluc1} with $\Psi_{in}$ as a Gaussian in space at the initial time and evaluate the evolution of the fluctuation.
+For the sake of illustration we take $T=400$ MeV and $\tau\sim 1$ fm/c.
 The results indicate a rapid dissipation and displacement of the peak of the fluctuations with increase in time.
+The displacement of the peak of the initial fluctuation given by Eq.~\ref{initialdist} centered at $r=|\vec{x}|=0$ is governed by the factor, $\vec{x}-\vec{p}(t-t_0)/p_0$ appearing in the solution for $\Psi$ (Eq.~\ref{eq22a}) and the dissipation is controlled by the relaxation time, $\tau_R$ involves in the exponential factor in the same equation.
+The dissipation will slow down in an expanding medium because the relaxation time will increase with decreasing temperature due to expansion.